fortierkids1/KnowledgeBase/Level 1/Compound Subsystem.md

 ## Handling Default Commands

-DefaultCommands by their nature must require themselves, and can *only* require themselves; This means it's not possible to have a "default" for two subsystems.
+DefaultCommands by their nature must require their own subsystem, and can *only* require that subsystem; This means it's not possible to have a "default" for two subsystems.

 In some cases, you may be able to simply leave each individual part with a default command.

 However, if you wish to have them default as a group, you can emulate the "default command" behavior through the use of a Trigger, and detection of the currently commanded state of any controlled systems.

+#todo streamline these examples

 ![[Triggers#Playing nice with other commands|Trigger]]